 The aggregate loss of controlled unclassified information (CUI) from the DIB sector increases risk to national economic security and in turn, national security.
 In order to reduce this risk, the DIB sector must enhance its protection of CUI in its networks.The Council of Economic Advisers, an agency within the Executive Office of the President, estimates that malicious cyber activity cost the U.S. economy between $57 billion and $109 Billion in 2016 [Ref: “The Cost of Malicious Cyber Activity to the U.S. Economy, CEA” in February 2018].The Center for Strategic and International Studies (CSIS), in partnership with McAfee, reports that as much as $600 Billion, nearly 1% of global GDP, may be lost to cybercrime each year.
 The estimate is up from a 2014 study that put global losses at about $445 Billion.
 [Ref: “Economic Impact of Cybercrime - No Slowing Down” in February 2018].

 CMMC stands for “Cybersecurity Maturity Model Certification”.
 The CMMC will encompass multiple maturity levels that ranges from “Basic Cybersecurity Hygiene” to “Advanced”.
 The intent is to identify the required CMMC level in RFP sections L and M and use as a “go / no go decision.”

 DOD is planning to migrate to the new CMMC framework in order to assess and enhance the cybersecurity posture of the Defense Industrial Base (DIB).
-The CMMC is intended to serve as a verification mechanism to ensure appropriate levels of cybersecurity controls and processes are adequate and in place to ensure basic cyber hygiene as well as protect controlled unclassified information (CUI) that resides on the Department’s industry partners’ networks.
+The CMMC is intended to serve as a verification mechanism to ensure appropriate levels of cybersecurity practices and processes are in place to ensure basic cyber hygiene as well as protect controlled unclassified information (CUI) that resides on the Department’s industry partners’ networks.